 Procedure & Delegation Description Frequency Wildlife Management Procedures - Section 2: Wildlife Surveillance ARO Patrols are carried out daily by the ARO which determine the numbers and types of species present on the airside of the aerodrome to assess the current hazard level - wildlife observed during Patrols are dispersed accordingly.
 Designated counts (Wildlife Routine Counts) are carried out once per day.
 Wildlife observations are completed opportunistically during other activities.
-Before aircraft movements and opportunistically Daily Wildlife Management Procedures - Section 3: Assess and Communicate Hazards - Wildlife Hazard Level AROs conduct daily bird counts at the airport to determine the numbers of wildlife present on the airport.
+Before aircraft movements and opportunistically Daily Wildlife Management Procedures - Section 3: Assess and Communicate Hazards ARO ASA Airside Operations Officers conduct daily bird counts at the airport to determine the numbers of wildlife present on the airport.
 Which is then used to determine the harassment level required to maintain safe operational standards of the Airport.
-Daily ARO Wildlife Management Procedures - Section 3: Assess and Communicate Hazards - Issue NOTAM ARO In the event of an identified hazard on or in the near vicinity of the Airport, steps are taken to remove, or alternatively advise pilots of the hazard via NOTAM.
-As required Wildlife Management Procedures - Section 4: Active Management - Wildlife Harassment ARO Details the procedures and guidelines for active management of wildlife hazrds, and how to assess the most effective countermeasure (harassment) and tools available for dispersing/removing wildlifefrom the vicinityof runways.
-Before aircraft movements As required Wildlife Management Procedures - Section 4: Active Management - Culling (Lethal Control) of Wildlife Culling (or lethal control) is an important wildlife management tool and should be considered when trying to remove Moderate to Very Highrisk species, in particular when other methods have been carried out with no effect.
+This daily risk assessment also determines whether a NOTAM is required.
+Daily Wildlife Management Procedures - Section 3: Assess and Communicate Hazards ARO In the event of an identified hazard on or in the near vicinity of the Airport, steps are taken to remove, or alternatively advise pilots of the hazard via NOTAM.
+As required Wildlife Management Procedures - Section 4: Active Management ARO This procedure primarily deals with active management and details the dispersal guidelines; identifying priority areas; the types of tools and harassment methods available for dispersing/removing wildlife, including culling (lethal control) of wildlife.
+Before aircraft movements As required Wildlife Management Procedures - Section 4: Active Management ARO Culling (or lethal control) is an important wildlife management tool and should be considered when trying to remove Moderate to Very Highrisk species, in particular when other methods have been carried out with no effect.
 It can also be used to reinforce other dispersal methods.
 As required or during periods of unusually high wildlife activity involving difficult to disperse species.
-Wildlife Management Procedures - Section 4: Active Management - Egg & Nest Removal Wildlife that establishes breeding and nesting territories on the airside can create strike hazards.
+Wildlife Management Procedures - Section 4: Active Management ARO Wildlife that establishes breeding and nesting territories on the airside can create strike hazards.
 The removal of eggs and nests deters birds from establishing territories on the airside as well as limiting the breeding success.
-This process may apply to territorial species such as Masked Lapwing and Bush-Stone Curlew.
+This process may apply to territorial species such as masked lapwing and bush-stone curlew.
 As required - during breeding season.